 For instance, many ETF investors prefer to invest once or twice a year or less into their ETF.
 So it makes sense to find a platform that doesn't charge any monthly or ongoing fees.

 Other investors might want to invest small amounts regularly.
-In this case, you may prefer to sign up with a platform that charges a low trade (brokerage) fee.
+In this case, you may prefer to sign up with a platform that charges a low trading (brokerage) fee.
 Some ETF brokers will charge $0 brokerage fees and instead charge a monthly fee.

 Ultimately, the lower the fees the better, but it is important to match your platform with your needs.